Single Enforcement Body and Enforcement Powers

 On the flip side, having a ‘one stop shop’ for employment guidance and support could help an already fragmented and complicated system where employers must go to multiple agencies for assistance.

-Regardless, the effectiveness of the Fair Work Agency will largely depend on how it is resourced – although the recent additions enabling the recouping of enforcement costs from liable parties may help with its ongoing funding.
-It has been announced that Matthew Taylor has been appointed as chair.
+Regardless, the effectiveness of the Fair Work Agency will largely depend on how it is resourced – although the Strategic Steer document states that the Fair Work Agency has a budget of £60.1 million (an increase on the combined budget of £47.4 million for the predecessor bodies in 2025/26).
+The provisions enabling the recouping of enforcement costs from liable parties may also help with its ongoing funding.
+It has been announced that Matthew Taylor has been appointed as chair and Lisa Pinney as the CEO.

 Timing and developments